Contributor: David Kerner and Scott Thomas

 Defense installations and operations are highly dependent upon reliable delivery of large quantities of specific, high-quality energy resources.
 This dependency creates significant vulnerability, because of a highly uncertain outlook for resource availability, finite oil supplies and increasing demand by the developing world.

-Installations that rely on aging, commercial electric infrastructure are fraught with many physical weak points.
+Installations that rely on ageing, commercial electric infrastructure are fraught with many physical weak points.
 Continuing to assume that adequate energy supplies will be available, either through technological innovation or discovery of new sources, is unrealistic.

 The military has optimised its mobility and weapons to rely on the most efficient mode of energy delivery currently available: oil.
 While this strategy may make sense at the enterprise scale, it does not at a larger scale, such as during extreme events like wars, insurrections, drought and famine, energy embargoes and shortages, financial collapse and technological transformations.